-Yet Jesus also found both glory and opportunities for sanctification in answering prayers.
-How many times did he shake his head at his disciples as they stood there with their teeth in their mouth, years into his history of miracles, still wondering what it all meant?
+How many times did his disciples stand there with their teeth in their mouth, years into his ministry, still wondering what it all meant?

-It’s both humbling and comforting to know that I’m like those disciples.
+It’s humility and comfort to know that I’m like them.
 Humbling, because the human heart never changes.
-Comforting, because if there was hope for them in Christ, there is hope for me as well.
+Comforting, because if there was hope for them, there is hope for us.

 May God heal our hearts to walk in total confidence.